Effective: July 28, 2018

-When you install Meeting Bot on your Slack team, we may collect the following data from anyone engaging with the bot:
+When you install Meeting Bot to your Slack workspace, we collect personal data from users within the workspace.
+Examples of this type of data are:

 We do not collect or store conversation data or attachments from Slack channels that the bot is not invited to.

 Personal data we get from your calendar

 In order to provide our Service we ask you to grant us access to your Google, Exchange or Office 365 account (your "Calendar Provider").
 We retrieve data from your Calendar Provider for the purpose of providing our Services.
 Examples of this type of data are:

 - User name, identifier, email address (in order to uniquely identify and book meetings for a user).

 - Access tokens (OAuth tokens in order to access Calendar Provider APIs).

 - Meeting details (subject, description, attendee information for the purpose of viewing/editing meetings).